jaejunh/clj-esptool/README.md

 ### (optional configuration) How to run clojure test script

-lein has support for running clojure as script just like shell script.
-In order to do that, you need to configure lein exec as mentioned earlier, and I have created simple "lein-x" shell to invoke "lein exec".
+lein has a support for running clojure as script just like shell script.
+In order to run clojure script, you need to configure lein exec as mentioned earlier, and I have created simple "lein-x" shell to invoke "lein exec".

 Let's say you have tested series of clj-esptool commands and you want to rerun that time to time.
-Best way is to save those commands in file, and run it when necessary.
+Best way is to save those commands in a file, and run it when necessary.

 To show you how that can be achieved easily, I have created an example script